thiezn/awsaccountmgr/README.md

 # Multi-Account management in AWS Organizations

-***!IMPORTANT!*** - The code has not been tested properly yet in production and no unit/integration testing have been setup yet.
+***!IMPORTANT!*** - The code has not been tested properly yet in production and no unit/integration testing have been implemented.
 Use at your own risk.

 This repository contains code that manages the process around AWS account creation.
 It assumes you are working with the [AWS Deployment Framework](https://github.com/awslabs/aws-deployment-framework) for managing deployments in a multi-account AWS organization.